AnasDorgham11/Yallakora-Matches-Scraper/README.md

 # Yallakora-Matches-Scraper
-This Python script allows you to scrape match data from Yallakora, an Arabic website that provides match scores, including details like competition title, round, and match time.
+This Python script allows you to scrape match data from Yallakora, a website that provides match scores, including details like competition title, round, and match time in Arabic language.
 When running the script, you’ll be prompted to enter a specific date, and it will fetch and display all the match data for that day.
 This is perfect for quickly gathering up-to-date match information from Yallakora in a structured format.

 ## Setup Instructions: